blab-lab/vsaSentence/README.md

 Access the data
 ------
 Our data have been deposited at <https://osf.io/3fhbg>.
+To reproduce our workflow, follow these steps:

 Process the speakers' data
 ------
+N=41 speakers contributed data to vsaSentence.
+Point to the location of the data using `get_dataPaths_vsaSentence.m`.
+Make sure to update the path on line XX.

+Begin making a wide table (suitable for correlations) with one row per speaker using `get_speakerData.m`.

+The main vowel-data assembling step takes up to two hours to run:
+`sentenceVow = gen_vowelSegment_dataTable(dataPaths, 0);`
+`transferVow = gen_vowelSegment_dataTable(dataPaths, 1);`

 Generate long tables (suitable for RM-ANOVA) of the global vowel-space measures using `gen_AVS_VSA.m` (path on line 4) and `gen_AAVS.m` (path on line 6).

 Generate the data for the clear-speech metrics (duration, intensity, f0, etc.) using `gen_supplementaryData.m` (path on line 11).